ClusterLabs/PAF/Quick_Start-CentOS-6.md

 192.168.123.52 srv2-alt
 192.168.123.53 srv3-alt
 ```

+The IP address `192.168.122.50`, called `pgsql-ha` in this tutorial, will be set
+on the server hosting the master PostgreSQL intance.

 Finally, we have to allow the network traffic related to the cluster and
 PostgreSQL to go through the firewalls: